binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 ---
-title: Get list of countries
+title: Get a list of countries
-sidebar_label: Get list of countries
+sidebar_label: Get a list of countries
 sidebar_position: 2
 tags:
   - country_list